SourceForgery/duc2mqtt/duc2mqtt-addon/README.md

 There is no configuration required for this version.

-## License
+## Note

-This add-on is licensed under the MIT License.
+This is text is all written by the premier liar on the internet, ChatGPT.